 6. Hong Kong International Airport (Chek Lap Kok, Hong Kong)

-For better or worse, you’ll find the fantastic mirrors at Hong Kong International Airport show you how make-up and clothing colors match up with each other on your significant other!
+For better or worse, you’ll find fantastic mirrors at Hong Kong International Airport showing you how make-up and clothing colors match up with each other on your significant other!

 Disneyland.
 At the airport.
 DISNEYLAND!

 See Related: Southwest vs Spirit: Which Airline is Better?

 7. San Francisco International Airport (San Francisco, California, USA)